alepalacio/test-rest-api-nodejs-postgresql/README.md

     };

     ```
-    *From `pool`, we are going to use `query` to set postgresql syntax and get data from our database*
+    *From `pool`, we are going to use `query` to set postgresql syntax and get data from our database.*

-    *It will return a chunk data, but for our importance, by now, use `.rows` to read data we need*
+    *It will return a chunk data, but for our importance, by now, use `.rows` to read data we need.*

     **for more information, click here:**  https://node-postgres.com/features/queries